-This course aims to train students from a variety of academic backgrounds to work as statisticians in various sectors including higher education, research institutions, the pharmaceutical industry, central government and national health services.
-It provides a training in the theory and practice of statistics with special reference to clinical trials, epidemiology and clinical or laboratory research for improved global health.
+The course trains students from a variety of academic backgrounds to work as statisticians in various sectors including higher education, research institutions, the pharmaceutical industry, central government and national health services.
+It provides training in the theory and practice of statistics with special reference to clinical trials, epidemiology and clinical or laboratory research.

-The PSI Andrew Hewett Prize is founded in memory of Andrew Hewett, an alumnus of LSHTM and awarded by the PSI (Statisticians in the Pharmaceutical Industry) to the best student on the course.
+The PSI Andrew Hewett Prize is founded in memory of Andrew Hewett, an alumnus of the School and awarded by the PSI (Statisticians in the Pharmaceutical Industry) to the best student on the course.

 By the end of this course students should be able to: